RisabhKedai/ADSRevisionSheet/README.md

 ### 5. RevisionConfig Sheet

-Configurable parameters for:
+The **RevisionConfig Sheet** contains configurable parameters that allow users to customize their generated revision, including:

-- Number of problems per revision
+- **Number of Problems per Revision**: Users can set how many problems they want to tackle in each revision session, tailoring the workload to their preferences.
-- Scoring weights
+- **Scoring Weights**: Users can adjust the weights assigned to different scoring factors, allowing for a personalized scoring system that reflects their learning goals.
-- Other customizable settings
+- **Other Customizable Settings**

 [Screenshot: RevisionConfig sheet layout]